Harry-young-0/GeTAP/README.md

 ![image](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/3b81aaa0-e885-4afa-a7c0-93659a86f136)

 ### 4. Open final_pipeline.Rmd in RStudio

 (Right-click>open with>Rstudio OR File > Open File... in RStudio).
 In the first run, several packages will be installed automatically to allow the pipeline to run.
 You may get a warning banner appear like this:

 ![image](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/93e14a1c-6432-4d92-a595-04173f542c45)

-This will be resolved automatically once you click run all but you can also click "install" on this banner if you wish.
-It makes no difference
+This issue will be resolved automatically later on once you click “run all”, but you can also click "install" on this banner if you wish.

 ### 5. Replace defaults with your gene name, token and file directory